 - Ask a relative or friend to accompany you, to help you remember what the doctor says.

 - What tests do I need?
 Is there any special preparation for them?

 - Will I need treatment?
 What are my options, and the benefits and risks of each?

 - I have other health problems.
 How can I best manage these conditions together?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that occur to you during your appointment.

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may allow more time to cover other points you want to address.
-Your doctor may ask:
+Being ready to answer them may leave time to go over points you want to spend more time on.
+You may be asked:

-- When did you first begin experiencing symptoms?
+- When did you begin experiencing symptoms?
+How severe are they?